akk29/kisanmill/README.md

 The project has eight basic apps from which six are almost completed :

 * Administrator       ( Admin panel to handle the queries and monitor the platform. )
-* Accounts            (Handle Authentication part of the whole App. )
+* Accounts            ( Handles Authentication part of the whole App. )
 * Bond                ( A bond is to get the investment , facilities for a particular product. )
 * Customercorner      ( App to create/update all the categories and products. )
 * Core                ( Handle authentication of the Application. )